(c) 2024 PillSync.com

 Renal impairment, including minimal change disease, acute and chronic interstitial nephritis, and renal failure have been reported in patients given PENTASA or other products that contain mesalamine or are converted to mesalamine.

-Mesalamine has been associated with an acute intolerance syndrome that may be difficult to distinguish from a flare of inflammatory bowel disease.
+Mesalamine has been associated with an acute intolerance syndrome that may be difficult to distinguish from an exacerbation of ulcerative colitis.
 Symptoms include cramping, acute abdominal pain, bloody diarrhea, and sometimes fever, headache, and rash.
 Monitor patients for worsening of these symptoms while on treatment.
 If acute intolerance syndrome is suspected, promptly discontinue treatment with PENTASA.

 Hypersensitivity reactions have been reported in patients taking sulfasalazine.
 Some patients may have a similar reaction to PENTASA or to other compounds that contain or are converted to mesalamine.